Pints, Pounds, & Pâté

 And while you're in the area, stop by Rick's Cafe Boatyard, for drinks and views of Eagle Creek!

-Stop by Victory Field, home of Indianapolis's AAA baseball team, the Indianapolis Indians.
-With seats under $20, plenty of space to spread out, and local beer deals on tap, an evening at Victory Field is a perfect summer Indy night. |
+In the summer months, stop by Victory Field, home of Indianapolis's AAA baseball team, the Indianapolis Indians.
+With seats under $20, plenty of space to spread out, and local beer deals on tap, an evening at Victory Field is a perfect summer Indy night.

 See a Show at the Indianapolis Repertory Theater